mstksg/inCode/copy/entries/inside.md

 Wow!
 If I had this, I can now use normal functions and still stay inside my uncertain world.

-We can even write our `ageFromId`:
+We could even write our `ageFromId`:

 ~~~haskell
 !!!inside/maybe.hs "ageFromId ::"